elolab/glaDIAtor/README.md

 ## Description

 glaDIAtor is a software package for analyzing mass spectrometry data acquired using *data independent acquisition* (DIA) mode.
-It runs on x86/64 platforms supported by Docker.
-Having at least 128 GB RAM is recommended running the example dataset presented in this Documentation.
+It enables untargeted analysis of DIA proteomics and metaproteomics data without the need for any DDA data.
+The glaDIAtor software runs on x86/64 platforms supported by Docker.
+Having at least 128 GB RAM is recommended for running the example dataset presented in this Documentation.

 ## Installation